kumuluz/kumuluzee-metrics/README.md

 ## Metric Types

-There are several different measuring tools available:
+There are several measuring tools available:

 - Gauge: measures a simple value
 - Counter: measures an integer, which can only increase